sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/serotyping.md

 ## Serotyping - *Streptococcus agalactiae*

-Before you begin this section, navigate to the [s.agalactiae folder](https://drive.google.com/drive/folders/1eaZKEKqoh3Y9X6wSStBaWLsRGyNT22Kj).
+Before you begin this section, download the files in the [Serotyping_S_agalactiae folder](https://advanced_bioinformatics_training.cog.sanger.ac.uk/index.html?prefix=Serotyping_S_agalactiae/), save them into a folder named `Serotyping_S_agalactiae` and then navigate to it.
 You will use this folder and its contents to learn and practice this section.

 ### Overview